 I’ve said it before, and I’ll say it again: When it comes to voice-over fees, you’re either part of the problem, or you’re part of the solution.
 As soon as you start competing on price and out of fear, you’re doing yourself and your community a huge disservice.
 As soon as you start competing confidently on added value, you’re teaching your clients about the worth of (y)our work.

-By the way, here’s something else you should stop doing in 2017:
+By the way, here’s something else you should stop doing in the new year:

 5. Making assumptions about your clients.